Dynamic mode decomposition in vector-valued reproducing kernel Hilbert spaces for extracting dynamical structure among observables: Introduction

 \section{Introduction}

 Understanding nonlinear dynamical systems (NLDSs) or complex phenomena is a fundamental problem in various scientific and industrial fields.
 Complex systems are broadly defined as systems that comprise non-linearly interacting components~\citep{Boccaletti06}, in fields such as sociology, epidemiology, neuroscience, and physics (e.g., \cite{Centola07,Bullmore09}).
-As the method of obtaining a global modal description of NLDSs, operator-theoretic approaches have attracted attention such as in applied mathematics, physics and machine learning.
+As a method of obtaining a global modal description of NLDSs, operator-theoretic approaches have attracted attention such as in applied mathematics, physics and machine learning.
 One of the approaches is based on the composition operator (usually referred to as the Koopman operator~\citep{Koopman31,Mezic05}), which defines the time evolution of observation functions in a function space.
 A strength of this approach is that the spectral analysis of the operator can decompose the global property of NLDSs, because the analysis of NLDSs can be lifted to a linear but infinite dimensional regime.
+This approach can directly obtain dynamical structures such as frequency with delay/growth rate and the spatial coherences corresponding to the temporal information.
 Among several estimation methods, one of the most popular algorithms for spectral analysis of the Koopman operator is dynamic mode decomposition (DMD)~\citep{Rowley09,Schmid10}, of which advantage is to extract such a modal description of NLDSs from data, unlike other unsupervised dimensionality reduction methods such as principal component analysis (PCA) for static data.
 DMD has been successfully applied in many real-world problems, such as image processing, neuroscience, and system control (e.g.,~\citep{Kutz16b,Brunton16a}).
-In machine learning community, several algorithmic improvements have been accomplished by such as a formulation with reproducing kernels and in a Bayesian framework (e.g., \citep{Kawahara16,Takeishi17,Takeishi17c}).
+In a machine learning community, several algorithmic improvements have been accomplished by such as a formulation with reproducing kernels and in a Bayesian framework (e.g., \citep{Kawahara16,Takeishi17,Takeishi17c}).
 However, since conventional Koopman spectral analysis and DMDs are in principle formulated based on the concatenation of scalar observables, it is not directly applicable to data with dependent structures among observables, which take, for example, the form of a sequence of graphs.